soyhyoj/CARTO-JuniorDSTest/README.md

 ## Libraries used used in this project
-Libraries for geospatial data processing (e.g. geopandas, geopy, GeoAlchemy2) were used in addition to the eneral pydata stack (pandas, numpy, sklearn, matplotlib, seaborn)
+Libraries for geospatial data processing (e.g. geopandas, geopy, GeoAlchemy2) were used in addition to the eneral pydata stack (pandas, numpy, sklearn, matplotlib, seaborn).

 ## Data